Updated October 27, 2023

 Getting in touch with your inner child is easy at Walt Disney World Resort and the Wizarding World of Harry Potter in Universal Orlando – you could easily spend a week jumping between the parks.

 Med gem Malta is a fantastic choice for some short-haul sun in November.
-We’re not talking scorching hot days here – temperatures are generally a mild, sunny 20C – but weather ideal for exploring its otherworldly landscapes and prehistoric sites, as well as getting into the heart of its tiny capital, Valletta.
+We’re not talking scorching hot days here – temperatures are generally a mild and sunny 20C – but weather ideal for exploring its otherworldly landscapes and prehistoric sites, as well as getting into the heart of its tiny capital, Valletta.

 Tick off sights such as St John’s Co-Cathedral, the Grand Master’s Palace and St George’s Square, then find a hole-in-the-wall restaurant to enjoy the country’s feast-worthy food.
 With obvious influence from Italian, Spanish, French and British cuisines, Malta’s history is written upon its plates; must-tries include stuffat tal-fenek (rabbit stew), kapunata (similar to ratatouille) and minestra (minestrone).